How to involve your kids in moving and packing process?

 Have your kids pack their moving-day bag

-Give a backpack or a small bag to your kids and let them pack their own necessities.
+Give a backpack or a small bag to your kids and let them pack their necessities.
 Tell them what they need to pack and let them personalize the content.
 If you want, you can make a dinner night with your kids the day before the move.
 Make a fun dinner night, and bake muffins or make sandwiches for the following days.
 Let the kids decorate the food themselves if they feel like it.
 Whenever you can include them in the process, do it.
-This will help them deal with the fact that they’re moving – of course, this isn’t about the items they’ll pack the night before the moving.
+This will help them deal with the fact that they’re moving – of course, this isn’t about the items they’ll pack the night before the move.
 This is about the whole moving and relocation process that they’re going through.

-Let the kids make their own room
+Let the kids make their room

 Whether you hire local movers or long-distance movers, the items that the kids will be able to pack won’t be the ones that can easily break or get damaged.
 That’s also why you can let them take the items out of the boxes and place them anywhere in the room they like, even if only for the first few days.
 Opt to make the transition as least stressful as possible.
 The room arrangement can always be changed, but the way that the kids perceive the transition emotionally can’t.
 Let them make the bed, place their toys and favorite items around the room, or even let them sleep with you for two or three days.
 This will make them feel comfortable and loved, but it shouldn’t last a long time.